obieh/AIStartupWebsite/README.md

-# AIStartupWebsite
+# AIStartupWebsite.
-## This Project Demonstrates How to Create a Pull Request and Merge Branches To Main Branch
+## This Project Demonstrates How to Create a Pull Request and Merge Branches To Main Branch.

 ### Create a pull request for Tom's contribution.